 The definition of a transformer is a device that changes the voltages in an alternating current circuit.

-You may have heard of an autotransformer or a buck and boost transformer and these terms are usually being used for the same type of device just highlighting different aspects.
-A transformer does not need to be a buck and boost to be autotransformer and it does not need to be an autotransformer to be buck and boost but often the two elements go together.
+You may have heard of an autotransformer or a buck-boost transformer, and these terms are usually used for the same type of device; they just highlight different aspects.
+A transformer does not need to be a buck-boost to be an autotransformer, and it does not need to be an autotransformer to be buck-boost, but the two elements often go together.

-Buck just means that it decreases the voltage and boost means it increases it.
-A buck and boost transformer means that it can both increase or decrease the voltage.
+Buck just means that it decreases the voltage, and boost means it increases it.
+A buck-boost transformer means that it can both increase or decrease the voltage.

 What is their application?

-Most of these transformers will have multiple tap points for different output and input voltages and can often be connected in different configurations to perform a wide range of functions like in the case of the Emerson Sola HD.
+Most of these transformers will have multiple tap points for different output and input voltages.
+They can often be connected in different configurations to perform a wide range of functions, like in the case of the Emerson Sola HD.